TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/readme.md

 > Lower or Raise DC Voltage, Drive Devices Off a Battery, and Create Smart Battery Chargers

-*DC-DC Converter* change an input *DC* voltage to a different output *DC* voltage.
+*DC-DC Converter* change a range of input *DC* voltage to a specific fixed output *DC* voltage.
 They cannot work with *AC*.

-For *AC* circuits, *transformers* are used to change one voltage into another using alternating *magnetic fields*.
+> For *AC* circuits, *transformers* are used to change one voltage into another using alternating *magnetic fields*.
 Since *DC* does not use *alternate* current and thus does not produce alternating magnetic fields, transformers do not work for *DC*.

 *DC-DC Converters* change the voltage electronically by using components that can temporarily store energy, such as *capacitors* or *coils*.
 In combination with a high frequency *switch* (transistor), they can add or reduce voltage as needed, producing a *constant voltage* (**CV**).